 Any excuse to have a sale is a good one.
 And celebrating small, but important, milestones can help you to connect with your audience and drive traffic to your store, either in-store or online.
 For example, if you’re celebrating your 5th year in business, create a new line of packaging just to celebrate.
 It’ll help you stand out and make a meaningful impact on your customers.

 Events and holidays

 Similar to the milestones, holidays and events are awesome occasions to celebrate your brand and promote your products.
-Holidays are especially powerful, but don’t overlook the smaller holidays.
+Holidays are especially powerful but don’t overlook the smaller holidays.
 Christmas isn’t the only time of the year when consumers are excited by branding, packaging, and special sales.

 It’s always a good idea to try and gamify the consumer experience from time to time.
 Creating in-store scavenger hunts for your brick-and-mortar retail shop leverages gamification in the best way, driving in-store traffic and getting your customers excited about shopping in your stores.
 You can integrate social media to boost brand awareness online and get your customers involved in learning about your brand.

 In-store events can really help drive foot traffic and boost sales.
-Book signings, craft events, or even cooking classes can be a great way to generate brand awareness and get people in your store.
+Book signings, craft events, or even cooking classes can be a great way to generate brand awareness and get people into your store.
 Make sure your event is tailored to your brand and your product line, but think outside the box and get creative.

 Influencer marketing is a type of social media marketing where a brand partners with an influencer, or social media personality with widespread reach, to promote their products.
-Usually this is done in exchange for a commission or a flat rate, and the price depends on the clout of that particular influencer.
+Usually, this is done in exchange for a commission or a flat rate, and the price depends on the clout of that particular influencer.
 But it can be highly effective at creating social proof and reaching new audiences.